eluv-io/elv-live-js/doc/media_wallet/media_wallet_collections.md

     (we may use a generic asset for all collections - eg. all seasons of a series, all 'days' of a tournament)

 Collections are not hierarchical (even if conceptually they might be)
-  - if we need somehting like breadcrumbs in the UX we can make a 'parent' field and link them
+  - if we need something like breadcrumbs in the UX we can make a 'parent' field and link them

 Carousels are displayed on various pages (property, collection, asset)

   - contain items: collections & primary assets (content object)
-  - can be automatic or manual (currated list)
+  - can be automatic or manual (curated list)
   - an automatic carousel may need to match the page it is on

 Property 'fields'